-- A Superior knowledge regarding details, assumptions, implications, history; superior thinking with information relevant to application, critique, and relationship to other information. - B More than adequate knowledge regarding technical terms, distinctions, and possesses an ability to use information. - C Basic knowledge needed to function and carry on learning regarding major principles, central terms, major figures, also possesses an awareness of field or discipline.
-Anything below a B- does not count toward doctoral credit. - D Serious gaps in knowledge, confusion of concepts and categories, inability to recall basic information.
-Anything below a B- does not count toward doctoral credit. - F Absence of knowledge, incapable of carrying on a conversation about the subject, misunderstands most concepts, confuses all categories.
-Anything below a B- does not count toward doctoral credit.
+- Superior knowledge regarding details, assumptions, implications, history; superior thinking with information relevant to application, critique, and relationship to other information.
+More than adequate knowledge regarding technical terms, distinctions, and possesses an ability to use information.
+Basic knowledge needed to function and carry on learning regarding major principles, central terms, major figures, also possesses an awareness of field or discipline.
+Note that a grade of C- may not be eligible for transfer and in most programs does not constitute a passing grade.
+Please consult and refer to the Graduate Catalog, Graduate Center policies, and specific program Catalog guidelines for further information. - D Graduate credit is not given for the grade of D F Graduate credit is not given for the grade of F - Grade Scale